swatimahadevan/tp/docs/UserGuide.md

 ## 5. Frequently Asked Questions

-Below are the answers to some of frequently askes questions about Click.
+We know you are a curious individual, so here are the answers to some frequently asked questions about Click.

-**Q:** Can I use Click on different operating systems such as Windows and macOS?\
+Can I use Click on different operating systems such as Windows and macOS?
-**A:** Yes.
-Click is compatible with Windows, macOS, and Linus as long as you have Java 11 or above installed in your machine.
+>Yes.
+Click is compatible with Windows, macOS, and Linux as long as you have Java 11 or above installed in your machine.

-**Q:** What will happen to my data if Click crashed?\
+What will happen to my data if Click crashes when I'm using my laptop?
+My battery life is pretty bad.
-**A:** Data is saved automatically to `STORAGEFILE` whenever you change your tasks.
+>Data is saved automatically to `STORAGEFILE` whenever you change your tasks.
 Therefore, your data will be safely saved even though Click is crashed.

-**Q:** Can I exit Click without using the bye command?\
+Can I exit Click without using the bye command?
+I recently learnt shortcuts  such as <kbd>Ctrl-C</kbd> and <kbd>Alt-F4</kbd> and would rather forcefully exit the app.
-**A:** Yes, you can.
+> Yes, you can.
 As mentioned above, your data will be saved automatically if a change of the tasks occurs, so you can exit Click worry-free.

+This app seems to replicate what I'm currently  doing on paper, such as writing my tasks on a physical calendar, and recording my calorie count on a journal.
+I'd like to  know some  benefits of  this over paper.
+>  Sure, while we acknowledge your  love of pen and paper we'd like to remind you the scalability of digital apps,
+>  preservation of data as well as  the efficiency of the CLI in typing rather than writing.

+## 6. Bug Report

+Found  a ***content error*** or just something which doesn't look right?
+[Get in touch with our team on GitHub](https://github.com/AY2122S1-CS2113T-T09-4/tp/blob/master/docs/AboutUs.md) and let us know.